 Make sure the site is secure.

-Be on the lookout for emails from senders requesting personal information like login credentials or credit card information.
+Be on the lookout for emails, calls, text messages or website pop-up messages from individuals or companies requesting personal information like login credentials or credit card information.
 If you receive a link to a website through an email, hover over the link to verify it actually takes you to a legitimate website before clicking on it.
-Or, instead of using links sent to you in an email, search for the retailer’s website yourself in your internet browser.
+You’ll know it’s legitimate if it has “https” at the beginning.
+Or, instead of using links or contact information sent to you in an email or text message, search for the retailer’s website yourself in your internet browser.
+Learn more about protecting yourself from phishing emails here.

 Check the website’s privacy settings.